 Primary Research and Clinical Interests

 Lisa joined OSLC in 2007.
-She received her doctorate in clinical psychology from the University of Missouri-Columbia in 2003 with a research and clinical emphasis in child maltreatment and evidence-based practice.
-She has been active in the development, evaluation, and implementation of evidence-based practices, with a particular emphasis in services for child welfare populations.
+She received her doctorate in clinical psychology from the University of Missouri-Columbia in 2003 with a research and clinical emphasis in child maltreatment and evidence-based practice (EBP).
+She has been active in the development, evaluation, and implementation of EBPs, with a particular emphasis in services for child welfare populations.

-She received funding from ACYF to conduct an efficacy evaluation of the FAIR model, an integrative treatment for maternal substance abuse and child neglect which she developed using a NIDA-funded Career Development award.
-The Families Actively Improving Relationships (FAIR) model integrates evidence-based techniques targeting three key components: treatment of parenting deficits, substance use, and mental health symptoms as well as their correlated contextual problems such as housing and employment.
-Families referred to FAIR receive services in their natural environments (e.g., home, school, court) and receive incentives that are related to healthy households for meeting individualized treatment goals.
-A dynamic wait-list design is being utilized to evaluate services being delivered in a Medicaid environment to families referred through the child welfare system.
+Lisa is the developer of the Families Actively Improving Relationships (FAIR) model, an integrative intervention for families referred to the child welfare system for parental substance abuse.
+She currently is conducting an efficacy trial of FAIR when delivered under a Medicaid billable environment.
+FAIR integrates evidence-based techniques targeting four key treatment components including parental substance use, maladaptive parenting, and mental health symptoms as well as their correlated contextual problems such as housing and employment.
+Families referred to FAIR receive services in their natural environments (e.g., home, school, court) and receive incentives related to healthy households for meeting individualized treatment goals.
+Lisa oversees FAIR services provided to Lane County residents through the ODI Clinic; for more information, visit odiclinic.org/fair.

 Lisa also is a Co-Investigator on the NIDA-funded Translational Drug Abuse Prevention Center at OSLC, as well as a number of other non-OSLC led projects.